Foliations and stable maps: Introduction

-We finish the paper with some thoughts about the case $(g,n)=(1,0)$, for which zeros of $\nu_{1,0}$ can be thought as algebraic analogues of periodic orbits of vector fields on smooth real manifolds.
-In particular, we use our numerical invariants with coefficients in $\QQ(t)$ in order to propose a formula for a Zeta function counting zeros of $\nu_{1,0}$, which we like to think of as an algebraic version of the dynamical Zeta function of a flow (see e.g. \cite[\S 1.4-(B)]{Ruelle}).
+In Section \ref{sectionzeta} we share some thoughts on the case $(g,n)=(1,0)$, where zeros of $\nu_{1,0}$ can be thought as algebraic analogues of periodic orbits of vector fields on smooth real manifolds.
+In particular, we use our numerical invariants with coefficients in $\QQ(t)$ in order to propose a formula for a \emph{Zeta function} counting zeros of $\nu_{1,0}$, which we like to think of as an algebraic version of the dynamical Zeta function of a flow (see e.g. \cite[\S 1.4-(B)]{Ruelle}).
 We hope to come back to this aspect in future work.
-We conclude the paper with a short section explaining how to extend our results to the case of general one dimensional foliations instead of just global vector fields, which will certainly provide a wider range of applicability of our results. \\
+We conclude the paper with a short section (Section \ref{sectionhigher}) explaining how to extend our results to the case of general one dimensional foliations instead of just global vector fields, which will certainly provide a wider range of applicability of our results. \\ We recall in the Appendix the basic facts we need about the $K$-theory and $G$-theory of quasi-smooth derived stacks.\\

 \textbf{Conventions.} We will work over base field $k$ of characteristic $0$.
 However, all our results and construction remains correct over an arbitrary excellent base ring $k$ (but some algebraic operations such as symmetric dg-algebras have to be replaced with their simplicial versions).